Ghost Town Village: 2020s

 As of July 2020, work at the site and purchase of the property was still proceeding.
 With the purchase of the park complete in 2021, the new owners planned a $200 million investment to revitalize the park, in addition other upgrades for Maggie Valley are planned to help accommodate the expected increase in tourism.
 These plans include niche retail, a hotel and a Biltmore Village style housing area.
 The goal of the new owners is to preserve the original experience.
 The plan included a Broadway at the Beach style attraction at the base and an RV resort, as well as local businesses to enhance the entire area.
 It was hoped that at least a portion would open in late 2021, although the COVID pandemic and local concerns about the impact of increased tourism combined to delay the opening.

 On April 4, 2022, Ghost Town owner Alaska Presley died at the age of 98.
-Following her passing, the future of Ghost Town was uncertain as Presley was still the titled owner of the park property at the time of her death.
+Following her death, the future of Ghost Town was uncertain as Presley was still the titled owner of the park property at the time of her death.
 As of August 31, 2022, various lawsuits had been filed.

 North Carolina Business Court Judge Adam Conrad dismissed with prejudice a lawsuit by Presley's niece Jill McClure, who inherited 50 percent of Ghost Town.
 McClure wanted to dissolve Ghost Town in the Sky, LLC and sell the property.
 The other 50 percent of Ghost Town was owned by an LLC managed by Frankie Wood, who Presley named managing partner.
 Conrad wrote that regardless of whether McClure and Wood disagreed, Wood had the final say.
 The ruling meant that development could continue.

 Frankie Wood died in 2024, further complicating the legal situation.